nitin42/Animated-Timeline/docs/Component.md

 # Component API

-`animated-timeline` provides an `Animate` component to animate the elements with a declarative API.
+`animated-timeline` provides an `Animate` component to animate the elements using a declarative API.

 ## Examples

 [Check out all the examples of component API](../examples/Animate-Component).

-## Usage
+## Basic example

 ```js
 import React from 'react'